williamtdepaula/flutter_dogs/README.md

 # Flutter Dogs
-⭐ This is a app developed in Flutter, using Object Oriented Programing, Modular Programming, MobX, SOLID, Inversion of Control, Dependency Inversion and TDD ⭐
+⭐ This is a app developed in Flutter, using Object Oriented Programing, Modular Programming, MobX, SOLID, Inversion of Control, Dependency Inversion and TDD⭐

 ## The App